The mythical origins of coffee, are steeped in legend and topped with a creamy dollop of speculation.

 After brewing the beans Solomon presented the drink to the angel Gabriel who used the brew to cure the sick.

-Still another tradition tells how the coffee was revealed to the Prophet Mohammad himself by the Angel Gabriel.
-Coffee’s partisans found satisfaction in a passage in the Koran which, they said, foretold its adoption by the followers of the Prophet:
+Still another tradition tells how the coffee was revealed to the Prophet Mohammad (peace be upon him) himself by the Angel Gabriel.
+Coffee’s partisans found satisfaction in a passage in the Koran which, they said, foretold its adoption by the followers of the Prophet (pbuh):

 “They shall be given to drink an excellent wine (coffee), sealed; its seal is that of the musk.”